srinman/mcpdemo/mcp_tutoring_basic_to_advanced.md

-# MCP Learning Journey - From Hello World to Azure OpenAI Integration
+# MCP Tutoring - From Hello World to Azure OpenAI Integration

 This document outlines a complete learning journey for **Model Context Protocol (MCP)**, starting from basic concepts and progressing to advanced Azure OpenAI integration.